 At the highest level, the responsibility to meet the social responsibility and human rights requirements sits with our Chief Executive Officer (CEO) and the board of directors.
 The responsibility for implementing the programme on a day-to-day basis sits with our Corporate Social Responsibility (CSR) and Human Rights department.
-The SMC CSR and Human Rights programme covers all areas of managing the impact (both positive and negative) our business has on people who are not directly engaged by SMC and works closely with the Sustainability Department and across the business with all the relevant departments.
-The CSR and Human Rights Manager reports to the Managing Director of Operations.
+The SMC CSR and Human Rights programme covers all areas of managing the impact (both positive and negative) our business has on people who are not directly engaged by SMC and works closely with the whole Sustainability team and across the business with all the relevant departments.
 The issues related to CSR and Human Rights and responsible sourcing are discussed with executive management and follow the 2030 strategy defined in 2021 that was shared with the CEO and all relevant stakeholders focusing on 4 key areas: purchasing practices, transparency and traceability, workers empowerment and positive social impact.